-Journalists Billye Aaron, Rebecca Burns, Jim Galloway, Paul Hemphill and Marshall Latimore will be inducted into the Atlanta Press Club Hall of Fame in November 2021.
+Journalists Billye Aaron, Rebecca Burns, Jim Galloway, Paul Hemphill and Marshall Latimore will be inducted into the Atlanta Press Club Hall of Fame this year!

 Five outstanding journalists will be inducted into the Atlanta Press Club Hall of Fame during a ceremony scheduled for November 11, 2021.
 2021 marks the eleventh anniversary of the annual Hall of Fame program.